 The Indiana Dunes National Park and Indiana Dunes State Park offer 15 miles of sandy beaches.
 Whether you want to frolic in the waves, sculpt a sandcastle, admire the wildlife or simply soak up the sun, the beaches of the Indiana Dunes are sure to please.

 Most beaches with lifeguards are open for swimming beginning Memorial Day weekend through Labor Day.

 Click on each beach on the map below to find out more about all the beaches along the South Shore or read more below.

-Beach Safety Warning: Do not swim in large crashing waves, which can cause rip currents or when rip current warnings are posted.
+Beach Safety Warning: Although deadly rip currents can occur any time of year, they occur more days than not after August 1st in Lake Michigan.
+Do not swim in large crashing waves, which can cause rip currents or when rip current warnings are posted.
 These strong currents rushing out into Lake Michigan can carry even the strongest swimmer with them and cause a number of fatalities every year.

 If you get caught in a rip current, do not try to swim against it.
 Instead, swim parallel to the shoreline until you are out of the current.
 Check for beach hazard warnings before you go - visit the National Weather Service website or view a map of swim risks on the Great Lakes here.
 Learn more on the Great Lakes Surf Rescue Project site.

 Indiana Dunes Beaches